bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-06-02-newsletter.md

 [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #20833][] rpc/validation: enable packages through testmempoolaccept FIXME:bitschmidty
+- [Bitcoin Core #20833][] is the first PR in an effort to implement [mempool package acceptance][package mempool accept blog] in Bitcoin Core.
+This change allows the `testmempoolaccept` RPC to accept multiple transactions where later transactions may be descended from earlier transactions.
+Future PRs may enable testing L2 transaction chains, submitting transaction packages directly to the mempool through RPCs and communicating packages over the P2P network.

 - [Bitcoin Core #22017][] updates the code signing certificate used for Windows releases after the previous certificate was revoked by its